nicojwn/SQL-Database-Management-Program-w_UI/README.md

 # SQLDMwUI
  An SQL base database management program that is controlled via a UI.
 The aim is to make a more userfriendly way of creating a managing an SQL database.
 Even though programming in SQL is very easy the mere fact of it having to be programmed presents a barrier for some people.
 This program should help overcome that barrier although some knowledge of databases and datatypes used in SQL is expected.

+ As development progressed it became apparent that SQL has many very unique aspects.
+For example, there are different datatypes which have different sizes where the sizes can have different meanings (such as the size of a line of text and the size of a number).
+This makes it difficult and not very fun to program especially on the foundation that the code is currently on.
+The foundation is made assuming that the code can be automated, however, by the looks of it many pieces of code have to be written for each individual SQL function.